Criticism of Jesus: Criticism of Jesus' mental health

 A number of writers, including David Strauss, Lemuel K. Washburn, Oskar Panizza, Lucian, and Friedrich Nietzsche, have questioned Jesus' sanity by claiming he was insane for believing he was God and/or the messiah.
 Psychologists and psychiatrists Georg Lomer, Charles Binet-Sanglé, William Hirsch, Georges Berguer, Y. V. Mints, Władysław Witwicki, William Sargant, Raj Persaud, and Anthony Storr, have said Jesus suffered from religious delusions and paranoia.

 Criticism of Jesus' teachings

 Slavery

 Avery Robert Dulles held the opinion that "Jesus, though he repeatedly denounced sin as a kind of moral slavery, said not a word against slavery as a social institution", and believes that the writers of the New Testament did not oppose slavery either.
 In his paper published in Evangelical Quarterly, Kevin Giles notes that Jesus often encountered slavery, "but not one word of criticism did the Lord utter against slavery."
-Giles points to this fact as being used as an argument that Jesus approved of slavery.
+Despite being a proponent of Christianity himself, Giles suggests that the lack of strong stance against slavery in the gospels could be viewed as implying that Jesus approved or was indifferent to slavery.
+The lack of explicit teachings against the institution of slavery in the bible has been exploited by slave owners throughout history, and passages such as Leviticus 25:44, Joshua 9:23, and Ephesians 6:5 were interpreted as slavery being a part of God's plan for society.